RealTimeChris/simdjson/doc/iterate_many.md

 cheaper.
 Ain't that awesome!

-Thread support is only active if thread supported is detected in which case the macro SIMDJSON_THREADS_ENABLED is set.
-You can also manually pass `SIMDJSON_THREADS_ENABLED=1` flag to the library.
+Thread support is only active if thread supported is detected in which case the macro SIMDJSON2_THREADS_ENABLED is set.
+You can also manually pass `SIMDJSON2_THREADS_ENABLED=1` flag to the library.
 Otherwise the library runs in single-thread mode.

 You should be consistent.
-If you link against the simdjson library built for multithreading (i.e., with `SIMDJSON_THREADS_ENABLED`), then you should build your application with multithreading system (setting `SIMDJSON_THREADS_ENABLED=1` and linking against a thread library).
+If you link against the simdjson2 library built for multithreading (i.e., with `SIMDJSON2_THREADS_ENABLED`), then you should build your application with multithreading system (setting `SIMDJSON2_THREADS_ENABLED=1` and linking against a thread library).

 A `document_stream` instance uses at most two threads: there is a main thread and a worker thread.